 Implants are made out of silicone and can be inserted during or after a mastectomy.
 They are placed underneath the chest muscle.
 This is an excellent method for reconstructive surgery in women with small breasts, good skin quality, and who are relatively thin.
 Tissue expansion (staged reconstruction) may be required prior to formal implant placement in order to expand or “create” skin cover.
 This is accomplished by placement of a tissue expander.
 The expander is inflated or filled with saline over a number of weeks/months and is then replaced with a breast implant.
 Women requiring radiation after mastectomy or whom have already received radiation to the chest region, may not be good candidates for implant type breast reconstruction.
 Radiation causes fibrosis and scarring of the local tissues making expansion of the skin extremely difficult.
 Other options are available and Dr. Islur will discuss these options with you.

-During flap reconstruction, a breast is created using tissue taken from other parts of the body with excess fat, such as the abdomen, back, or thighs.
-This donor tissue is taken along with blood vessels and is transplanted to the chest and reconnected to the blood vessels in the chest region.
-This ensures survivability of the new breast and this tissue will gain and lose weight just as normal breast tissue would.
+During flap reconstruction, a breast is created using tissue taken from other parts of the body with excess fat, such as the back.
+This donor tissue is taken along with blood vessels and is transplanted to the chest.
+An implant is also placed underneath the flap to recreate a breast.
 Recovery after these surgeries is generally 4-6 weeks.
 Flap reconstruction is the most common reconstruction chosen by Dr. Islur’s patients as it is felt that this provides the most natural appearance.

 Dr. Islur performs a high volume of these surgeries and is constantly finding ways to make them even better.